Kaise Kahoon Ke... Pyaar Hai: Plot

 Karan is the son of Lakshmi and Dharam.
 His father is a professional robber, so his mother leaves him to raise Karan and his sister Kiran in dignity.
 However, when Karan comes of age, he supports his father's nocturnal adventures and becomes a successful burglar.

 In college, he falls in love with Priya, the daughter of the wealthy Somnath Arya.
 Since he is a burglar, he does not dare to tell Priya about his love—however, he tells Sandwich, his loyal friend.
-Priya is also in love with Karan, but doesn't tell him because she is shy, despite her best friend Nikki's attempts to matchmake the two of them - and things get difficult for her when Sonia (Nilofer) joins the college, who is extremely good-looking and tries to woo Karan.
-However, at a party, Karan finally admits his feelings for Priya and she is beyond happy.
+Priya is also in love with Karan but doesn't tell him because she is shy, despite her best friend Nikki's attempts to match the two of them, and things get difficult for her when Sonia (Nilofer) joins the college, who is extremely good-looking and tries to woo Karan.
+However, at a party, Karan finally admits his feelings for Priya, and she is beyond happy.
 He tells his father that the robbery at a diamond exhibition will be his last deed, since they want to donate the money out of it to a cancer hospital.

-Things get difficult when CBI officer Arjun Singh announced that he will catch Karan in just ten days.
-During the robbery, Arjun Singh shows up and Dharam gets shot and Karan caught - he is sent to jail for one year.
+Things get difficult when CBI officer Arjun Singh announces that he will catch Karan in just ten days.
+During the robbery, Arjun Singh shows up, Dharam gets shot, and Karan is caught; he is sent to jail for one year.